-This chapter covers creating React program from scratch.
+This chapter covers creating React programming from scratch including webpack.
 We will create a React project from scratch.
 There are various tools that can automate the creation of React projects, but there is much to be learned by creating a project by scratch.

 Here are some useful links: